AIRVISA — Building a B2B SaaS Platform to Streamline HR Visa Management

 icon time

-To better understand the context in which users interact with the product, I created context scenarios.
-By mapping users’ actions, thoughts, and emotions over time, these scenarios helped reveal real usage situations and needs that could not be captured by personas alone.
+In addition to personas, I created context scenarios to describe the ideal visa management experience.
+By mapping users’ actions, thoughts, and emotions over time, these scenarios revealed real usage contexts and needs that personas alone could not capture.

 Context Scenario